Kingswood (Penrith - NSW)

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of latest postcode level ATO data released in financial year 2023, Kingswood suburb had a median income among taxpayers of $47,666.
-The average income stood at $53,823, which is lower than the national average and compares to $60,817 and $83,003 across Greater Sydney respectively.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, Kingswood had a median income among taxpayers of $47,666.
+The average income stood at $53,823.
+This was lower than the national average and compared to levels of $60,817 and $83,003 across Greater Sydney respectively.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Kingswood would be approximately $51,889 (median) and $58,592 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Kingswood rank modestly between the 28th and 38th percentiles.
-The data shows that 34.1% of Kingswood's population (4,190 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 30.9% occupy this bracket.
-Housing affordability pressures are severe in Kingswood, with only 78.1% of income remaining, ranking at the 21st percentile.
+From the 2021 Census, household, family and personal incomes in Kingswood ranked modestly, between the 28th and 38th percentiles.
+The data showed that 34.1% of the population (4,195 individuals) fell within the $1,500 - $2,999 income range, mirroring the surrounding region where 30.9% occupied this bracket.
+Housing affordability pressures were severe in Kingswood, with only 78.1% of income remaining, ranking at the 21st percentile.

 Frequently Asked Questions - Income